Certificate Program (121.5 Quarter Credits / 76 Weeks / 1950 Clock Hours )

-The Cardiovascular Sonography program at Medical Career Institute is programmatically accredited by The Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Cardiovascular Technology program is programmatically accredited by CAAHEP for the the Adult Echocardiography and Noninvasive Vascular Study concentrations.
 Enrolling students need to refer to credentialing agency requirements in order to check credentialing exam eligibility.
 The program is designed to prepare the graduate to become skilled entry-level cardiovascular technicians, and work effectively in the health care environment.
 It includes well balanced on-campus classroom hours, on-campus (work-simulated) imaging laboratory component, off-campus integrated patient care clinical experience and clinical externship.
 Clinical sites include hospitals, imaging centers and doctor’s offices.

 All candidates must be at least eighteen (18) years of age before enrolling.

-All candidates must possess at a minimum a High School Diploma (High School Transcripts showing graduation date), or copy of General Education Diploma (GED).
-Foreign graduates in addition must present certified English translation of required documents and evaluation confirming that the documents meet U.S. equivalency.
+All candidates must possess a High School Diploma (High School Transcripts showing graduation date), or copy of General Education Diploma (GED).
+Foreign graduates must present a certified English translation of required documents and evaluation confirming that the documents meet U.S. equivalency.

 All candidates must be interviewed by an admission’s representative and/or program director to review and discuss the program and prerequisites needed for enrollment.